Sybil Seely

-Sybil Seely (born Sibye Trevilla, January 2, 1900 – June 26, 1984) was a silent film actress who worked with the well known silent film comedy actor Buster Keaton.
-She was credited in some of her films as Sibye Trevilla.
+Sybil Seely (born Sibye Travilla, January 2, 1900– June 26, 1984) was a silent film actress who worked with the well known silent film comedy actor Buster Keaton.

 Early years

 Seely was born to Harry Travilla and Lucie Ellen Boyker in Los Angeles, the sixth of seven children.
 She was of French, English, and Scottish descent.
 Her three brothers performed "as the Travilla Brothers, a popular vaudeville act featuring stunts in a huge onstage tank using a trained seal named Winks, advertised as 'The Seal With The Human Brain.'”

 Career

 Seely is known to have appeared in 23 films, and her first role, according to IMDb, was an uncredited part in Her Nature Dance (1917), at the age of 17.
-This picture was made for the Mack Sennett studio, where she began as a "Bathing Beauty" and where she was under contract for all of her short career.
-Sennett loaned her to Buster Keaton for five short films, including her first role with the great silent screen comedian as his bride and fellow ill-fated house-kit-builder in One Week (1920).
-This is the role for which Seely is best known, and her unflappable screen personality, as well as the ability to keep up with Keaton and perform her own stunts, earned her the roles in the four other Keaton two-reelers.
-The final role of her short career was in Buster Keaton's The Frozen North (1922).
+This picture was made for the Mack Sennett studio, where she began as a "Bathing Beauty", and where she was under contract for her entire career.
+Sennett loaned her to Buster Keaton for four short films, including her first role with the great silent screen comedian as his bride and fellow ill-fated house-kit-builder in One Week (1920).
+This is the role for which Seely is best known, and her unflappable screen personality, as well as the ability to keep up with Keaton and perform her own stunts, earned her the roles in the three other Keaton two-reelers.